These instructions apply to the Smart Forfour Mk2 (W453) 2014-2021.

 If the System Won’t Stop the Engine Anyway

-Even with Start/Stop active, the engine won’t cut unless conditions are met:
+Even with Start/Stop active, the engine won’t cut unless conditions are met.
+If it rarely or never stops, work through these:

-- The 12 V battery is sufficiently charged — short trips leave it too low.
+- The 12 V battery is sufficiently charged — short trips leave it too low, and this is the most common cause.

-- The car is fully stopped with your foot on the brake.
+- The car is fully stopped with your foot firmly on the brake.

 A Start/Stop that rarely works is often a tired 12 V battery.